Octavius-Dante/Arthelais/ex_35/Readme.md

-## Exercise 35 - POST, GET and DELETE from Fiori
+## Exercise 35 - POST, PATCH, GET and DELETE from Fiori

 </br>